sapphirepp/sapphirepp/README.md

 will be included in his/her simulation.
 This decision is made before sapphire is compiled.
 The corresponding options are found in `include/vfp-solver-control.h`.
 The options are:
-- `terms`: This option determines which terms are included in the simulation.
+- `vfp_terms`: This option determines which terms are included in the simulation.
 Possible options are:
     - `spatial_advection` and the related term is \((\mathbf{u} +\mathbf{v})\cdot\nabla_{x}f\).
 Not including the spatial advection term is tantamount to setting the dimension of the configuration space to zero,